-PLAN AMENDMENT #P-130-21, ZONING MAP AMENDMENT #Z-319-21 & TEXT AMENDMENT #T-21-087 to Co-adopt City of Umatilla Goal 5 Aggregate Site.
-Oregon Department of Transportation (ODOT) and the City of Umatilla request the County co-adopt a proposed change within the city's UGB.
-The proposed change would provide an Aggregate Resource (AR) Overlay Zone to an existing ODOT aggregate quarry, a 1500 ft. buffer area, and identify the site as a Goal 5 protected site.

-The criteria of approval are found in Umatilla County Development Code 152.750-152.755, OAR 660-024-0020, and the Joint Management Agreement between the City & County.
+The applicant, ODOT, and the City of Umatilla request that the County co-adopt a proposed change within the City's Urban Growth Boundary.
+The proposed change would provide an aggregate resource overlay zone to an existing ODOT aggregate quarry, a 1500 foot buffer area, and identify the site as a Goal 5 protected site.
+The criteria of approval are found in Umatilla County Development Code 152.750-152.755, OAR 660-024-0020, and the Joint Management Agreement between the City and County.

-3. Adjournment
+D. Adjournment